TelemetryHarbor/harbor-docs/docs/introduction/concepts.md

 ## Harbor AI

-**Harbor AI** is an intelligent assistant built into Telemetry Harbor that allows you to explore and interact with your telemetry data through natural language.
+**Harbor AI** is an intelligent assistant built into Harbor Scale that allows you to explore and interact with your telemetry data through natural language.
 It’s powered by large language models and integrated with your Harbor’s data.

 Harbor AI understands the structure and domain of your Harbor Type, enabling it to generate insights, answer complex queries, and assist in diagnostics — without requiring SQL, dashboards, or scripting.